trebaud/presentations/vim/vim.md

 #### Useful stuff

-:w - Save current open buffer
+- :w - Save current open buffer
-:q - Quit vim
+- :q - Quit vim
-:wq - Save and quit
+- :wq - Save and quit
-:split - Open new split window
+- :split - Open new split window
-:2 - Move to line number 2
+- :2 - Move to line number 2
-:e [file] open a new file
+- :e [file] open a new file

 Also any terminal command using !

 ### Insert mode

-Just type, aka any other editor.
-To enter it just type i

-Can also be entered by other normal commands or verb/nouns combinations:
+To enter insert mode just type i in normal mode or other normal commands or verb/nouns combinations:

 - Shift-i: go into insert mode at the beginning fo the line
 - Shift-a: go into insert mode at the end of the line